The Magick Path of Tantra

 The Preposterous Exordium

 Tantra and Tantric, as applied to a unique way of life, is a fairly modern expression and development.
-Tantra means a treatise but a treatise or manuscript dealing with occult and esoteric subjects like astrology, secret medicine, numerology and spiritual expressions of sex.
+Tantra means a treatise, but a treatise or manuscript dealing with occult and esoteric subjects like astrology, secret medicine, numerology, and spiritual expressions of sex.
 The words Kaula or Natha were originally used for the unique way of life or lifestyle we now know as Tantra.
 This word has now established itself and appears in all modern dictionaries and literature.
 For this reason, we will continue to use the words Tantra and Tantric in this manuscript.
-Thus Tantra, as a word, still relates to the Naths and Kaulas, and now become synonymous.
+Thus Tantra, as a word, still relates to the Naths and Kaulas, and now become synonymous with them.

 From the Cosmic Spirit we came and to the Cosmic Spirit we must return.

 Historically, there was something odd about these Tantric Nathas and the communities in which they lived.
-They thought that peace, freedom, and happiness were the rational aim of human life.
-Undoubtedly, the supreme orgasm which exploded into the “awakening” was their ultimate aim and ideal, but many were not ready for this yet.
+They thought that peace, freedom, and happiness were the rational aims of human life.
+Undoubtedly, the supreme orgasm, which exploded into the “awakening,” was their ultimate aim and ideal, but many were not ready for this yet.
 So, it was quite in order and practical that the human ideals of peace, freedom, and happiness were turned into reality and enthusiastically maintained.
 These ideals were symbolized by Gods and Goddesses.
-In time their way of life became a tradition which others followed.
-A tradition must be more than mumbled prayers or prayer flags fluttering in the breeze; it must have substance, reality, and strength and become an integral part of our lifestyle.
+Over time, their way of life became a tradition that others followed.
+A tradition must be more than mumbled prayers or prayer flags fluttering in the breeze; it must have substance, reality, and strength, becoming an integral part of our lifestyle.

 A disciple once asked, “Dadaji, is it better to be reborn as a woman or as a man?”